 It’s common to see a large spike in direct traffic after a large-scale offline advertising campaign and gives an insight as to the reach and impact of offline efforts.
 In short, the next time you run an offline promotion be sure to mention the website a couple times!

-In a nutshell, referral traffic is link based.
+In a nutshell, referral traffic is link based web search optimization.
 If someone somewhere links out to your website this is considered a referral.
 That website is linking to yours as a relevant example or resource and search engines use this to determine the level of relevance your website has to a specific topic.
 A large number of referrals (links) from a number of highly respected or powerful websites signals a high level of relevance to that topic.
 This is currently the number one ranking factors within search engines and isn’t likely to go anywhere anytime soon.

 Some of the best free ways to get quality referral traffic to your website include forums, guest posting, broken link building, press releases and social media.
 Referral traffic is a high-quality traffic source that drives relevant page views and puts your content in front of a qualified audience.
 Referrals are a highly respected piece of PR especially when the referring website itself is held in high regard by its visitors.
 Think of a referral as a vote of confidence for your business by a VIP within your industry.